How to Create Repeat Customers for Your Restaurant

 Have Great Food and Service

-It’s the most important element of a restaurant, and should be self-explanatory, but it’s worth repeating: you must have great food and service.
+It’s the most important element of a restaurant and should be self-explanatory, but it’s worth repeating: you must have great food and service.
 Why else would your customers return?
 Your food needs to be delicious and worth the price they pay, or they won’t return.
-Make sure that your dishes and service provide a great experience for every customer, and you’ll laying the groundwork for a repeat customer.
+Make sure that your dishes and service provide a great experience for every customer, and you’ll lay the groundwork for a repeat customer.

 The answer on how to create repeat customers for your restaurant involves a combination of all of these elements, which tie together to create the experience that your customer will either love or hate.
 Neglect one, and you may risk your customers not coming back.
 First and foremost, make sure that your service and food are up to par, then you can focus on everything else.